 Part One - The Crime Scene

 This world that we were born into can seem bleak at times.
 Everybody has points, moments, that stretch them until they feel they might break.
 And in these moments we look for new ways to view the world.
 There is an expression about rose tinted glasses.
 If you are lucky, you might find a pair to allow you to view the world, an ugly world, as its more beautiful counterpart.
 Rose tinted glasses can come in many forms.
 For some people it could be yoga, cooking, seeing their kids... but for Dr. Finch it was her research.
-When she found herself sad or struggling to find meaning in the world, she would instead attempt to understand how electrons and atoms, gluons and quarks came together to form the universe in front of us.
+When she found herself sad or struggling to find meaning in the world, she would instead attempt to understand how electrons and nuclei, gluons and quarks came together to form the universe in front of us.
 She had a simple life and a good community of people she worked with.
 And that's why it was surprising, that right now, at this very moment, detective Rigby Zinq was staring at her cold dead corpse.

 Looking around the crime scene, it was as if the person that had broken in was trying to take apart a toy or a clock and put it back together again.
 Not Dr. Finch herself thankfully, but her office.
 There were fingerprints everywhere, but the fingerprints weren't in any databases.
 This person had been sloppy, as if they had no fear of getting caught.
 Detective Zinq was not a physicist.
 She was part of the homicide unit on Diem Deus 3, a registered artificial moon of Saturn and had been part of this unit for the past 4 years.
 She enjoyed looking for patterns.
 Remembering when she used to look up at the sky on Earth as a kid, watching birds coming together to form v shapes.
 She enjoyed social patterns in particular.
 Collective behavior.